jay-johnson/deploy-to-kubernetes/multihost/README.rst

     Pick a vm to be the primary DNS server.
 For this guide, I am using ``master1.example.com`` with IP: ``192.168.0.101``.

     For DNS this guide uses the `ISC BIND server <https://www.isc.org/downloads/bind/>`__.
-Here is how to install BIND on Ubuntu 18.04:
+Here is how to install BIND on CentOS 7:

     ::